Skip to Main Content

 This program can help individuals buy a single family home.
 While U.S. Housing and Urban Development (HUD) does not lend money directly to buyers to purchase a home, Federal Housing Administration (FHA) approved lenders make loans through a number of FHA-insurance programs.

 Cash-Out Refinance Loan

 The Department of Veterans Affairs (VA) Cash-Out Refinance Loan is for homeowners who want to trade equity for cash from their home.
-These loans can be used as strictly cash at closing, or to payoff debt, making home improvements, and paying off liens.
+These loans can be used as strictly cash at closing, to payoff debt, make home improvements, and pay off liens.
 The Cash-Out Refinance Loan can also be used to refinance a non-VA loan into a VA loan.
-VA wil
+VA will g

 Combination Mortgage Insurance for Manufactured Home and Lot